memoriasIT/MyBB-Automation/README.md

 ### Working Features

-* Get threads and check if new
+* Get threads and check if they are new
 * Search for spam looking for keywords in threads
 * Check for new PM's and get their titles